Aklp42/AI-Photo-Video-Editing-Open-Dataset/README.md

 ## July 2023 Update:

-We are thrilled to announce the release of "AI Photo-Video Editing Open Dataset Collection" as a part of our "AI Photo-Video Editing Standard Dataset Collection".
+We are thrilled to announce the release of "AI Photo-Video Editing Open Dataset" as a part of our "AI Photo-Video Editing Standard Dataset Collection".
 This newly introduced dataset comprises over 25,000 images with a multitude of scenarios and corresponding annotations.
 Stay tuned for more updates!

 # Website

-To read more about the dataset and access it, please visit [AI Photo-Video Editing Open Dataset Collection](https://maadaa.ai/datasets/open-dataset/ai-photo/).
+To read more about the dataset and access it, please visit [AI Photo-Video Editing Open Dataset](https://maadaa.ai/datasets/open-dataset/ai-photo/).

 # Elements